 Attic Heat Harvester System for 1 floor home

-Solar Heat Harvester efficiency and energy transfer is directly proportional to: a) the temperature difference between the source air and the area receiving the solar heated attic air, b) the air flow rate, and c) inversely proportional to the energy used to transfer the heat.
+Our Solar Space Heating system efficiency and energy transfer is directly proportional to: a) the temperature difference between the source air and the area receiving the solar heated attic air, b) the air flow rate, and c) inversely proportional to the energy used to transfer the heat.
 The greater the temperature difference and the airflow rate achieved the greater the power harvested, and the more efficient the system is.

 There are things you can do to your attic space to increase the amount of heat you can harvest and the period of time during the year that you can harvest it, to reduce heating costs even further.